tum-gis/LCA-TGA/README.md

 * The cubature of the buildings does not change, i.e. that there is no increase in height (urban redensification) and that no additional new buildings are added.
 * All buildings are refurbished and not demolished and rebuilt.
 * The refurbishment of wall, ground and roof surfaces is represented by the improvement of the U-values.
-* When refurbishing the TBS components, it is assumed that all components are replaced completely
+* When refurbishing the TBS components, it is assumed that all components are replaced completely.

 <p align="center"><img src="PEDSzenario1.png" width="800" /></p>